 Course Name: Female Fitness

 Course Number: 1531Z

 Duration: 2 Terms

 Grade: 10-12

 Prerequisites: None

-Note: 5 th Period, 44-Minute Class, Offered 1 st & 2 nd Terms
+Note: 5 th Period, 44-Minute Class

 This course is designed to give females a variety of different lifelong physical fitness opportunities.
 The emphasis will be on learning new and fun ways of exercising and will target all areas of fitness (cardio, strength and flexibility).
 The course will include activities such as yoga, pilates, kick-boxing, aerobics, zumba, tae-bo, and more.